 Health Information Classes

-Health information classes (in cooperation with the Tri-County Health Department) are provided to the inmates to offer comprehensive education on birth control, sexually transmitted infections, prevention of STI’s, availability of resources, and access to care upon their release.
+Health information classes are provided to the inmates to offer comprehensive education on birth control, sexually transmitted infections, prevention of STI’s, availability of resources, and access to care upon their release.
 These classes are taught to inmates by a registered public health nurse.